yojoots/libbitcoin-system-wiki/Pure-Bank.md

 return-rate = interest-earned / borrowed
 return-rate = interest-rate * loaned / borrowed
 ```
-By substituting [capital ratio for interest rate](Savings-Relation), a return rate can also be expressed by borrowed and loaned capital.
-The bank's capital ratio does not *cause* its nominal interest rate, as that is determined on the market.
-But it is the expression of the bank's time preference.
-There is no distinction between the choice to accept *the market rate* that satisfies time preference (the traditional explanation) or to accept *any market rate* for the fraction of money not preferred for liquidity.
-Both are a preference for the same thing, and the reason for the preference is entirely subjective.
-In the case of a uniform interest rate, the bank's
+By substituting [capital ratio for interest rate](Savings-Relation), a return rate can also be represented by borrowed and loaned capital.
 ```
 return-rate = interest-rate * loaned / borrowed
 return-rate = capital-ratio * loaned / borrowed